 Congress is currently working to legitimize the federal law.
-The House of Representatives is attempting to defend its constitutionality, and the U.S. Court of Appeals is expected to determine whether it has standing in the coming months.
-In an alternative course of action, Senator Marsha Blackburn introduced a bill that would amend the existing law, in in an effort to remedy its purported constitutional issues.
+Both the House of Representatives and the Senate have recently introduced bills that would amend the existing law, in an effort to remedy its purported constitutional issues.

-The outcome of this case, and the fate of the federal FGM ban is yet unknown.
-The unpredictable sequence of events shows the importance of state-level legislation to create criminal and civil liability.
+The judge's unfortunate decision that the long-standing federal anti-FGM law is unconstitutional, and the DOJ's decision not to appeal the ruling, show the importance of state-level legislation to create criminal and civil liability, and the critical need for Congress to clarify the existing federal law.
 Lawmakers must not let the voices of survivors and at-risk girls be drowned out amid the complexities of legal proceedings and discourse.
 The survivors in this case deserve justice, and lawmakers owe girls protection from this horrendous abuse.

-MUST NOT LET THE VOICES OF SURVIVORS AND AT-RISK GIRLS BE DROWNED OUT AMID THE COMPLEXITIES OF LEGAL PROCEEDINGS AND DISCOURSE.
+LAWMAKERS MUST NOT LET THE VOICES OF SURVIVORS AND AT-RISK GIRLS BE DROWNED OUT AMID THE COMPLEXITIES OF LEGAL PROCEEDINGS AND DISCOURSE.